The Dos and Don’ts of Clearing a Clogged Sink

 Sunday, July 31st, 2022

-If your sink becomes clogged, it’s important to take action quickly to clear the obstruction and prevent water from backing up and flooding your kitchen.
-In this article, we’ll discuss the do’s and don’ts of clearing a clogged sink.
+Sinks can become clogged for a variety of reasons, the most common of which is a build-up of grease and food particles.
+If your sink becomes clogged, it’s important to take action quickly to clear the obstruction and prevent water from backing up and flooding your business or home.
+Let’s discuss what you should and shouldn’t do to clear a clogged sink!

 Do:

-• Use a plumbers’ snake.
-A plumber’s snake is a long, flexible coil of metal that can be inserted into the drain to reach clogs that are located further down the pipe.
+- Use a plumber’s snake: A plumber’s snake is a long, flexible coil of metal that can be inserted into the drain to reach clogs that are located further down the pipe.

 Don’t: